cgroll/data_apps_aws/render_notebook/Readme.md

 Connect to docker container in terminal in order to interactively play around with it:

-sudo docker run -it --entrypoint /bin/bash dash_asset_insp
+sudo docker run -it --entrypoint /bin/bash 903297788248.dkr.ecr.eu-west-1.amazonaws.com/notebook-renderer